ABC,

 gained more choice.

-was a huge success.
-Particularly the rental of
+The VCR was a huge success.
+The rental of prerecorded

 Movie theaters still held custody of the big picture and big